 Commercialisation through demonstration

-More than 26 full-scale demonstrator sites incorporate various aspects of the buildings as power stations concept.
+More than 26 full-scale demonstrator sites incorporate various aspects of the Active Buildings concept.
 As well as showcasing the technologies, our demonstrators are used to monitor and develop systems under realistic conditions and in a range of building uses.
 Proving the concept in real buildings is critical for its adoption by industry, regulators and consumers.

 SPECIFIC has been working with Pobl Group and Neath Port Talbot Council on an exciting new project to develop sixteen new innovative homes.
 Renewable technology and energy efficient materials will be integrated into the homes in order to actively reduce the impact of carbon emissions and fuel poverty.
 The project in Neath is set to become the first development of social housing to use these technologies in the UK and construction is scheduled to start in early 2018.

 The Active Office is the UK’s first energy positive office.
 The building was manufactured using cutting edge off-site manufacturing techniques and incorporate innovative energy generation, storage and release technologies.
 The office is situated next to the Active Classroom, enabling the sharing of energy and information.

 The Active Classroom is the UK’s first energy positive classroom; over an annual cycle it is capable of generating more solar energy than it uses.
 The Classroom uses both existing technologies and a range of new technologies and construction methods developed by SPECIFIC and its partners.
 Completed in October 2016 and located at the Swansea Bay University Campus, the Classroom gives materials science students the chance to learn in a building that actively demonstrates the qualities of the materials that they are learning about.